 A student who feels that he or she has grounds for an appeal should first seek advice from Student Services.

 It takes a lot of work to assemble the case and the evidence needed for a successful appeal and it would be wise to discuss your position with somebody before starting.
-Your Adviser of Studies will be happy to help or you might prefer to approach the LSET Student Services.
+Your Student Service Officer will be happy to help or you might prefer to approach the LSET Student Services.

 In summary, there are three things you have to consider: